About Viiflow¶

 The above code read an airfoil into a numpy array, and lets the init function initialize p, bl and x. the ' print statement display first the vector of the inviscid solution (the edge velocity) and secondly the initial momentum thickness.

-This routine is called to drive the problem towards a solution using s.itermax Newton iterations.
+This routine is called to drive the problem towards a solution using s.Itermax Newton iterations.
 A very simple call would be

 for AOA in range(0,10):